Andrew Dehan13-Minute Read

-The key to tapping the monetary potential of your home is equity.
-There are several options for tapping that equity and you may find yourself considering the relative merits of a home equity loan versus a refinance and even comparing them to a home equity line of credit (HELOC).
-This article will walk you through how these work and how to decide which option is right for you.
+You have several options for tapping your home’s equity: cash-out refinance, a home equity loan or a home equity line of credit (HELOC).
+This article will walk you through how each of these financing options work and how to decide which option is right for you.

 Because $40,000 is 10% equity on a $400,000 home, you would need at least 30% existing equity.
 This puts your current mortgage balance at 280,000: 400,000 – (400,000*0.3).